IanBurke1/MobileApplicationDev2/README.md

 The Assets folder in the UWP acts as the local storage.
 It is used to store the sounds and logos used in the soundboard app.

 # How to run
+1. Download the above FT_Soundboard folder.
+2. Open Visual Studio 2015 and create a windows universal blank app project
+3. Paste in main.xaml.c and main.xaml.
+4. Add the assets folder containing the sounds.
+5. Run on local machine.